 - Approval of Projects.
-The Commission will approve, pursuant to the provision of Section 303 of the Act, only those local access road projects to be funded under Section 201 of the Act which meet the requirements of this section.
+The Commission will approve, pursuant to the provision of Section 303 of the Act, only those local access road projects which meet the requirements of this section.
 Appropriated highway funds allocated or made available under this Code to any state for the local access road program shall be available for work on approved projects, when included by the state in its statewide transportation improvement program and authorized by the Federal Highway Administration, under federal-aid procedures.

 - Project Criteria.

 (1) Industrial, Commercial and Service Areas.
 Local access road projects shall serve industrial and commercial sites and parks and service areas which will provide significant employment opportunities or otherwise meet the criteria set forth in approved State Strategy Statements.
 There shall be in existence, or specifically planned and funded, programs for stimulating economic development at the site, park, or service area to be served by a project.
 Such programs shall make provisions for necessary utilities, and shall be compatible with other development plans for the area.

 (2) Residential Developments.
 Local access road projects shall provide access to sites required to satisfy demonstrated needs for permanent housing.

 (3) Recreation Areas.
 The Commission will consider local access road projects to serve recreational development that will have a significant impact on a local economy in any area of the region.
 There shall be in existence, or specifically planned and funded, programs for stimulating the development of the area to be served by the project.

 (4) Educational Areas.
 The Commission will consider local access road projects to serve school consolidation programs or other educational activities in any area of the Region.
 However, such projects shall be designed, wherever possible, to serve additional developmental objectives.